All The Factors Of 13

 Q: Is there a formula to find all the factors of any number?

 A: There isn't a single, simple formula to find all factors of any number.
-However, prime factorization can help.
+Still, prime factorization can help.
 Once you have the prime factorization, you can systematically find all possible combinations of the prime factors to get all the factors.

 Q: Why is the study of prime numbers important?